fbpx

 Simple sentences are characterized by their straightforward structure.

-Despite their name, simple sentences can vary in length and complexity, as long as they maintain the core structure of one independent clause.
+Even though they’re called simple, these sentences can vary in length and complexity, as long as they maintain the core structure of one independent clause.

 Examples of Simple Sentences